 What are Eclipses?
 A Solar Eclipse happens when the moon blocks the sun’s light, casting a shadow on Earth.
 A Lunar eclipse is when Earth blocks sunlight from reaching the moon, casting a reddish shadow on the surface.

 What are Full Moons?
 A full moon occurs when the Sun, Earth, and Moon perfectly align, fully illuminating the side of the moon facing Earth.
-View the full moon at Drury Lane Books surrounded by friends and literature at the Full Moon Reading or, for those with an adventurous spirit, go on a moonlight stroll through the forest.
+View the full moon over Lake Superior at Drury Lane Books in Grand Marais, surrounded by friends and literature, during their monthly Full Moon Poetry gathering.
+Or for those with an adventurous spirit, take a moonlight stroll through the forest.

 • October 7th, 2025- Hunter's Supermoon